 Springfield became known as the "City of Homes" due to the many Victorian style mansions built before 1939.
-Springfield has seventeen neighborhoods, each possessing distinct qualities.
+Springfield has seventeen neighborhoods, each possessing distinct and the MassMutual Convention Center.
+Greater Springfield qualities.
 The cost of housing in Springfield is affordable compared to peer cities nationally, and compared to other areas in New England.